ixd-physical-computing/IxD-PhysicalComputing-22/README.md

-# SVA-IxD-PhysicalComputing-22
+# Physical Computing, Fall 2022
-Syllabus for SVA MFA Interaction Design first year course, The Fundamentals of Physical Computing
+🕹 Syllabus for SVA MFA Interaction Design first year course, The Fundamentals of Physical Computing

+Thursdays 02:00 PM - 04:50 PM, Visible Futures Lab (7th Floor)

+### Instructors
+Eric Forman (Office Hours): eforman1@sva.edu / [website](https://www.ericforman.com)

+Viola He (Office Hours): viola@nyu.edu / [website](https://violand.xyz)

+## Class Description

+This course is a practical, hands-on exploration of physically interactive technology for the designer.
+Students will examine how to interface objects and installations with the viewer's body and ambient stimuli, such as motion, light, sound and intangible data.
+Starting with the basics using the open-source Arduino platform, the class will move through electrical theory, circuit design, microcontroller programming and sensors, as well as complex output, including motors, video and intercommunication between objects.
+Note: No previous programming or electronics experience is required.

 ## Week 1: Introductions and Electronics